Vietnam.vn - Nền tảng quảng bá Việt Nam

 Education becomes the new front in the AI war-2.jpg

 In Vietnam, the AI education ecosystem is still new, but there are already pioneers.
-One of them is FPT - the unit that has started the journey to bring artificial intelligence into the general education program from 2024.
+One of them is FPT - which has started the journey of bringing artificial intelligence into the general education program since 2024.

-Through the SMART program - Experiencing the smart world, students at FPT Schools from grade 1 have been introduced to AI in a visual and practical way.
-The learning contents include: Image and voice recognition (primary); Machine learning programming, data analysis (secondary school) and Researching AI models in robotics, solving practical problems (high school).
+Through the SMART program - Experiencing the smart world, students at FPT Schools from grade 1 have been introduced to AI in a visual and practical form.
+The learning contents include: Image and voice recognition (primary school); Machine learning programming, data analysis (secondary school) and AI model research in robotics, solving practical problems (high school).

-Notably, FPT is the first unit in Vietnam to deploy the Day of AI Vietnam program - developed from copyrighted content of MIT, then re-edited to suit the culture and age of Vietnamese students.
+Notably, FPT is the first unit in Vietnam to deploy the Day of AI Vietnam program - developed from MIT's copyrighted content, then re-edited to suit the culture and age of Vietnamese students.

-In a world where AI is increasingly embedded in every sector – from education and healthcare to media and finance – it is no longer enough to teach children how to use technology.
-They need to be equipped with critical thinking, self-learning skills and ethical use of technology.
+In a world where AI is increasingly embedded in every sector – from education and healthcare to media and finance – it is not enough to teach children how to use technology.
+They need to be equipped with critical thinking, self-learning and ethical use of technology.

 In parallel, teachers are also trained to use AI as a supporting teaching tool – helping to optimize classroom effectiveness instead of being overwhelmed by technology.